willagc/willagc/README.md

 ## 👋 Intro

-I enjoy networking, linux, and kubernetes.
+I deal with datacenter networking, linux, and kubernetes.

 ## Personal